 To qualify as a biomedical engineer in South Africa, you would need to attain a degree in biomedical engineering or in the relative field.
 Then get an MSc in biomedical engineering.

 An early career level biomedical engineer with 1-4 years of experience earns an average of R303K p/a.
 A biomedical engineer with 5-9 years of experience earns an average of R420K p/a and an experienced biomedical engineer past medial career level can earn an average of R734K p/a.

 Lawyers in South Africa earn between R650,000.00 and R850,000.00 on average.

 Landing on number 8 is the law profession.
 The legal profession always been in the lists of high paying jobs since time immemorial.

-Despite the social and economic changes which have had a negative effect on a lot of professions, lawyers have managed to retain their spot at the top end list of high earners.
+Despite the fact that social and economic changes have had a negative impact on many professions, lawyers have managed to maintain their position at the top of the high-earning list.

 This is mostly because businesses and individuals will always need legal experts to help them steer through legal systems.

 Lawyers’ salaries are determined by the number of years they have practiced law and the type of lawyer they are.
 Attorneys are the most well-paid lawyers.